6haiderm/ML_LR_EM/README.md

 --https://colab.research.google.com/drive/16fyqszTYamwr-aNvwoVoXkXdrXjKHWD9?usp=sharing (Project # 1)

-## I used VS code, Pyhton to push the files to my GitHub Repository.
+## I used VS code, Python to push the files to my GitHub Repository.
 ## Also, you can use the above-provided link to check the Google Collab Notebook.